warehouse-web/warehouse/src/pages/events/2020-03-02-launch-a-magazine-reader-03.md

   - type: text
     body: >-
-      During this conversation, taking place in a mini-exhibition, Femke de Vries, Chet Bugter and Zuzana Kostelanská discuss the proces of making *A Magazine Reader 03*, which revolves around all the non-garment related elements in the fashion magazine.
+      During this conversation, taking place in a mini-exhibition, Femke de Vries, Chet Bugter and Zuzana Kostelanská discuss the process of making *A Magazine Reader 03*, which revolves around all the non-garment related elements in the fashion magazine.